jtbx/dwm/README.md

 (This will start dwm on display :1 of the host foo.bar.)

-In order to display status info in the bar, you can do something like this in your .xinitrc:
+In order to display status info in the bar, you can copy status.sh into your xinitrc,

+or do something like this in your .xinitrc:

     while xsetroot -name "`date` `uptime | sed 's/.*,//'`" do